ibuildthecloud/acorn/docs/docs/100-reference/01-command-line/acorn_run.md

   # Bind the acorn volume named "mydata" into the current app, replacing the volume named "data", See "acorn volumes --help for more info"
   acorn run --volume mydata:data .

+# Automatic upgrades
+  # Automatic upgrade for an app will be enabled if '#', '*', or '**' appears in the image's tag.
+Tags will sorted according to the rules for these special characters described below.
+The newest tag will be selected for upgrade.

+  # '#' denotes a segment of the image tag that should be sorted numerically when finding the newest tag.
+  # This example deploys the hello-world app with auto-upgrade enabled and matching all major, minor, and patch versions:
+  acorn run myorg/hello-world:v#.#.#

+  # '*' denotes a segment of the image tag that should sorted alphabetically when finding the latest tag.
+  # In this example, if you had a tag named alpha and a tag named zeta, zeta would be recognized as the newest:
+  acorn run myorg/hello-world:*

+  # '**' denotes a wildcard.
+This segment of the image tag won't be considered when sorting.
+This is useful if your tags have a segment that is unpredictable.
+  # This example would sort numerically according to major and minor version (ie v1.2) and ignore anything following the "-":
+  acorn run myorg/hello-world:v#.#-**

+  # Automatic upgrades can be configured explicitly via a flag.
+  # In this example, the tag will always be "latest", but acorn will periodically check to see if new content has been pushed to that tag:
+  acorn run --auto-upgrade enabled myorg/hello-world:latest
 ```

 ### Options

 ```
       --annotation strings             Add annotations to the app and the resources it creates (format [type:][name:]key=value) (ex k=v, containers:k=v)
+      --auto-upgrade string            Enabled automatic upgrades.
+Values: enabled, notify, disabled (default).
+Notify will flag apps as having upgrades available in the output of acorn ps
-  -b, --bidirectional-sync        In interactive mode download changes in addition to uploading -i, --dev                       Enable interactive dev mode: build image, stream logs/status in the foreground and stop on exit
+      --auto-upgrade-interval string   When auto-upgrade is enabled, this is the interval at which to check for new releases -b, --bidirectional-sync             In interactive mode download changes in addition to uploading -i, --dev                            Enable interactive dev mode: build image, stream logs/status in the foreground and stop on exit
   -e, --env strings                    Environment variables to set on running containers
-      --expose strings            In cluster expose ports of an application (format [public:]private) (ex 81:80) -f, --file string               Name of the build file (default "DIRECTORY/Acornfile") -h, --help                      help for run
-  -l, --label strings             Add labels to the app and the resources it creates (format [type:][name:]key=value) (ex k=v, containers:k=v)
+      --expose strings                 In cluster expose ports of an application (format [public:]private) (ex 81:80) -f, --file string                    Name of the build file (default "DIRECTORY/Acornfile") -h, --help                           help for run -l, --label strings                  Add labels to the app and the resources it creates (format [type:][name:]key=value) (ex k=v, containers:k=v)
       --link strings                   Link external app as a service in the current app (format app-name:container-name) -n, --name string                    Name of app to create -o, --output string                  Output API request without creating app (json, yaml) --profile strings                Profile to assign default values -p, --publish strings                Publish port of application (format [public:]private) (ex 81:80) -P, --publish-all                    Publish all (true) or none (false) of the defined ports of application -q, --quiet                          Do not print status -s, --secret strings                 Bind an existing secret (format existing:sec-name) (ex: sec-name:app-secret) --target-namespace string        The name of the namespace to be created and deleted for the application resources -v, --volume stringArray             Bind an existing volume (format existing:vol-name,field=value) (ex: pvc-name:app-data) --wait                           Wait for app to become ready before command exiting (default true)
 ```

 ### Options inherited from parent commands